 ● The terms ‘oxo-biodegradable’ (or ‘oxo-degradable’), ‘degradable’, ‘photodegradable’ 'landfill degradable', or 'omnidegradable' are used to lead us into believing a ‘biodegradable plastic’ product is a better alternative.

 These are simply plastics with chemical additives that promote limited degradation under certain conditions with no evidence they will biodegrade.
-The available evidence overwhelmingly suggests oxo-biodegradable plastics do not achieve what their producers claim and instead contribute to microplastic pollution.

 ● ‘Recyclable’ is also often used as a term to make customers feel good about their purchases, when that product may, in reality, have limited recyclability.
-Don't be fooled by the use of the 'recycling symbol' - this symbol is strictly an identifier of the type of plastic and do not address recycled content or recyclability of an item.
+Don't be fooled by the use of the 'recycling symbol' - this symbol is strictly an identifier of the type of plastic and does not address recycled content or recyclability of an item.

 Unless you know that a product can 100% be recycled in your local recycling facility, do not believe the recycling claims on the packaging.